 Dry - Steer away from matte sunscreens and look for sunscreens with added hydration.
 Mineral sunscreens work well with dry skin as they create a natural radiance and a sheer tint does wonders to add a glow like Murad's City Skin Age Defence Broad Spectrum SPF50

-Aging - Sunscreen is the best anti-aging product that you can get.
-Look for a broad spectrum sunscreen that protects your skin from UVA and UVB rays with Vitamin E and added antioxidants to neutralise free-radical damage.
+Ageing - Look for a broad spectrum sunscreen that protects your skin from UVA and UVB rays with Vitamin E and added antioxidants to neutralise free-radical damage.

 Want help choosing your SPF?
 Chat to us on social media or in clinic during a free skin consultation.